-In order to ensure that issuers follow good governance practices, the Sub-fund aims to exclude any issuer which is flagged by any of the Ten Principles of the UNGC from its investment universe.
+In order to ensure that investee companies follow good governance practices, the Subfund aims to exclude any company which is flagged by any of the Ten Principles of the UNGC from its investment universe.
 The UNGC is a corporate sustainability initiative with the aim to create a global movement of sustainable companies and stakeholders to create a better world.
 The Ten Principles of the UNGC are derived from: The Universal Declaration of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the UN Connection against Corruption.

-The Investment Manager may seek to engage with an issuer on these matters.
-Ultimately, if the Investment Manager is not satisfied that an issuer follows good corporate governance practices, it will divest from the issuer.
+The Investment Manager may seek to engage with an investee company on these matters.
+Ultimately, if the Investment Manager is not satisfied that an investee company follows good corporate governance practices, it will divest from the investee company.

 Asset allocation describes the share of investments in specific assets.